 From CSEA conferences and training to government-sponsored programs and private vocational schools, classified employees have many options for professional growth and job training.

 The California Paraeducator Conference, co-sponsored by CSEA, is held every spring.
 This multi-day event offers paraeducators and other public school personnel a unique opportunity to learn new techniques that they can use in the classroom and on the job.
 Experts will discuss innovative approaches toward a variety of important issues.

-CSEA offers a variety of seminars on professional and communication skills.
+CSEA offers a variety of training opportunities in four major areas of professional growth: Career: Upward Bound, EQ at Work, Lifestyles Matters and Develop Your Inner Leader.
 These training programs are presented by our Training Division, as well as members of the CSEA Trainer’s Bureau.
 Usually offered through district in-service and staff development programs, the seminars are free to union members (CSEA charges employers a small fee to offset the costs of travel and materials).

 California Department of Education Diagnostic Centers

 California Department of Education's Diagnostic Centers offer professional development opportunities for teachers, administrators, special education staff, families and service agency personnel.
 Professional development is offered at no cost to participants, who also receive a certificate of completion.
 Centers are located in Fremont, Fresno and Los Angeles.

 Regional Occupational Program

 Regional Occupational Program (ROP) classes are taught through local centers to provide opportunities for specialized job training.
 ROPs are designed to respond to the changing needs of business and industry and to serve the residents of local communities.

 Technical/Trade School Directory

 Vocational trade schools offer career-oriented degrees in a variety of high-growth occupational areas.
 Search popular California trade schools, vocational colleges and universities.